The Ultimate Guide to Starting a Home-Based Catering Business

 Start Looking at the Numbers

 There are two factors to a business’ profitability—income and expenses.
-Before you jump into your new venture, start sketching your financial outlook and making some projections so you can build a profitable business.
+Before you jump into your new venture, start sketching your financial outlook and making some projections so you build a profitable business.

 What Can It Cost to Open Your Doors?